-The Chinese-German pianist Yi Lin Jiang was born 1988 in Munich and grew up in a family of musicians.
-After spending his early childhood in Shanghai, he moved back to Europe at the age of six where he received his first piano lessons with Barbara Strauß at the age of six.
+Born 1988 in Munich, Yi Lin Jiang received his first piano lessons with Barbara Strauß at the age of six.
 One year later, he already won his first piano competition.
 He made his orchestra debut at the age of ten and was rewarded the Youth Culture Prize of Kaufbeuren as the youngest musician for his successful music activities.
-In 2005, he joined the world-renowned piano class of the late German pedagogue Karl-Heinz Kämmerling (1930-2012), both at the Mozarteum University Salzburg and the Hanover University of Music, Drama and Media where he belonged to the last generation of his teacher's students.
-Since 2012, he has been studying with the famous Polish pianist Ewa Kupiec.
-Furthermore, he was also working at Hanover’s Institute of Music Physiology and Musicians' Medicine under the guidance of Dr. med.
-Eckart Altenmüller as an artistic tutor where he was teaching and exchanging musical experiences with fellow students.
-After completing both his Bachelor and Master of Music | 2018: concert exam).
+In 2005, he joined the world-renowned piano class of the late German pedagogue Karl-Heinz Kämmerling (1930-2012), first at the Mozarteum University Salzburg, since 2010 at the Hanover University of Music, Drama and Media where he belonged to the last generation of his teacher's students.
+Since 2012, he studied with the famous Polish pianist Ewa Kupiec and graduated with highest distinction (2013: Bachelor of Music | 2015: Master of Music | 2018: concert exam).
 Next to his concert career, he is also teaching at the Hanover University of Music, Drama and Media as Ewa Kupiec’s assistant since 2015, as well as a docent with his own class since 2017.

 His next two-part CD project “Dualis” including a commissioned work by the American composer Randall Meyers will be released during the upcoming 2019/20 season by his label Solaris Records.